delfick/flashbsm/README.txt

 and then in the terminal, cd to where the flashbsm is and then do this command

-wine /location/to/kagswf.exe -out flashbsm.swf -html -w 1240 -h 830 -fps 48
+/locationOfKagswf/kagswf -out flashbsm.swf -html -w 1240 -h 830 -fps 48 -cp classPath

-where /localtion/to/kagswf is the location to kagswf, the number after -w is the width of the movie, the number after -h is the height of the move, and the number after -fps is the frame rate of the movie
+where /locationOfKagswf is the location to kagswf, the number after -w is the width of the movie, the number after -h is the height of the move, and the number after -fps is the frame rate of the movie
-(the above numbers are best suited for a screen with a resolution of 1280x1024)
+(the above numbers are best suited for a screen with a resolution of 1280x1024

+in my case
+ ~/source/kagswf/kagswf -out flashbsm.swf -html -w 1240 -h 830 -fps 48 -cp classPath

+ (as for the classpath part, look at the mxClasses folder)

 ***********************
 **HOW TO USE
 ***********************

-If you have cws running (see the "connecting to localhost problem.txt") then you need to have this folder under localhost, and run the flashbsm.html through localhost

-if you don't have cws running, then it doesn't have to be under localhost, and you run flashbsm.html
+activate the python server with
+$python server.py

+if you want to read trace messages, then open tracer.html

+and after that, open flashbsm.html

+enjoy.